 - If you use a razor to shave, keep it in a locked cabinet in the bathroom.
-Be sure extra blades are stored in a safe place, along with nail scissors and other sharp personal or grooming instruments.
+Store extra blades in a safe place.

-- Store all tools, including those used for gardening, automotive, and lawn care, out of reach or in locked containers.
+- Keep all tools (for gardening, automotive care, yardwork, etc.) out of reach or in locked storage.